kianho/pconpy/README.md

 ## Current status
 ### March 6, 2015
-- Distance and contact maps can only be generated using the CA-CA distance measure at the moment.
+- Distance and contact maps can be generated using only the CA-CA distance measure.
 The remaining measures are still in development.
 - Hydrogen bond maps can be generated.

 ## About